wibsonorg/BatchPayments/README.md

 **Bulk Registration**
 The bulkRegistration function can be used to reserve a range of ids simultaneously.
 The sender specifies the number of accounts to reserve and provides the root hash of the merkle tree holding the list of addresses.
 This information is saved on contract storage to allow verification.

-At a later time, the claimId function can be used to assign an address to a pre-reserved account.
+At a later time, the claimBulkRegistrationId function can be used to assign an address to a pre-reserved account.
 The sender specifies the account-id, the bulkRegistration-id, and a merkle proof referencing the address.

 **Registration on initial deposit**
 In addition, specifying -1 as an account number while sending a token deposit to the BatchPayment contract, will register a new account.